r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 14.0.3 with the macOS11 SDK.
 But R was built with CLT 14.0.0).
+- The TeX installation (MacTeX, currently 2024) is updated daily.
 - Later C/C++ compilers, different flags.
   Apple clang 14.0.3 it seems was a major update from 14.0.0, with
     many aspects of LLVM clang 15/16 having been ported.